davidlamt/davidltran.com/src/posts/null-vs-undefined-js/index.md

 console.log(val); // undefined
 ```

-Furthermore, similar to undefined variables, non-existent object properties and out-of-bound array indexes will result in `undefiend`.
+Furthermore, similar to undefined variables, nonexistent object properties and out of bound array indices will result in `undefiend`.

 ```js
 const obj = {};